 After the success of the Crusaders, the Kingdom of Jerusalem was created and its first king was Godfrey of Bouillon who was elected by other crusaders.
 He died in 1100 and was succeeded by his brother Baldwin of Boulogne.

 The capture of Jerusalem did not end the Crusades as the Crusaders wanted to get rid of the Muslims from the whole region and not just Jerusalem.
-This desire led to the other crusades.
+This desire ultimately led to the Second Crusade in 1147 as the threat from the Muslims grew over the following years.